bene-we/events-app/README.md

 ### TypeScript in Vue application

-## Handling Auth0 authentication

-The original tutorial by Holly Guevara uses `JavaScript` to implement the [auth0](auth0.com) authentication into the app.
+The original tutorial by Holly Guevara uses `JavaScript` to implement the app.
 This setup differs quite a bit from the implementation in `TypeScript`, therefore [this tutorial](https://blog.risingstack.com/auth0-vue-typescript-quickstart-docs/#logintotheapp) by Tamas Kadlecsik from [RisingStack](risingstack.com) is being used.
-His tutorial is pretty straight forward and helps with the implementation of [auth0](auth0.com) using `TypeScript`, which is a little hard to find across the internet.
+His tutorial is pretty straightforward and helps with the implementation of [auth0](auth0.com) using `TypeScript`, which is a little hard to find across the internet.

-## Using Class-Style Vue Components
+#### Using Class-Style Vue Components

 Read more about Class-Style Vue Components [here](https://vuejs.org/v2/guide/typescript.html#Class-Style-Vue-Components).
 Every Vue component in this projects uses this component style.